 We expect to put in place a capital structure that provides us with the flexibility to grow and a cost of debt capital that allows us to compete for investment opportunities.
 Subject to market conditions, we expect to complete one or more financing transactions on or prior to the completion of the spin-off.
-As a result of these financing transactions, we expect to have indebtedness of approximately \$30 million.
-The amount reflects proceeds from issuance, including approximately \$1.2 million in estimated financing cost.
+As a result of these financing transactions, we expect to have indebtedness of between \$ million and \$ million.
+The amount reflects proceeds from issuance, net of approximately \$ million in estimated financing cost.
 The financing transactions may include bank debt, a revolving credit facility and long-term financing.
 We have not yet identified the specific sources of funds, and any financing transactions may not be completed in the timeframe or size indicated, or at all.

-We expect that we will use approximately \$25 million of the proceeds from the financing transactions to pay transaction fees and to pay a dividend to Ensign in connection with the contribution of assets to us by Ensign prior to the spin-off.
+We expect that we will transfer approximately \$ million of the proceeds from the financing transactions to Ensign in connection with the contribution of assets to us by Ensign prior to the spin-off.
 We expect that Ensign would use the funds received from us to repay certain outstanding third-party bank debt and other indebtedness and/or pay dividends to Ensign's stockholders.
 After the spin-off, we expect that we will use borrowings under our financing arrangements for working capital purposes, to fund acquisitions and for general corporate purposes.
 The financing transactions will be described in greater detail in a subsequent amendment to the registration statement of which this information statement forms a part.
 See "The Spin-Off-Financing Transactions" and "Description of Certain Indebtedness."